Akshaya150105/Deep-Learning/README.md

-# Medical Symptoms Prediction Project
+# Medical Symptoms Prediction Chatbot

 ## Overview
 The project implements a Retrieval-Augmented Generation (RAG) system designed to assist users by retrieving relevant medical conditions based on symptoms and generating natural, reassuring responses with advice.
 The system leverages Pinecone for vector-based retrieval, Sentence Transformers for embeddings, and Mistral-7B-Insfruct-v0.2 for generating human-like responses.
 It is tailored for preliminary health guidance purposes, with a strong emphasis on encouraging professional medical consultation.